We are really excited to share with you all the opportunities that are available with our new combined Daytime & Features team.

 It’s a benevolent space so we need ideas that celebrate Britishness, eccentricity & endeavour with a focus on escapism.

-We’d like to evolve the celebrity travelogue; series need a purpose and reason for the celebrity to be in the show.
+We’re proud to be evolving the celebrity travelogue; series need a purpose and reason for the celebrity to be in the show.
 Either they have a demonstrable passion or a level of personal involvement to a subject.
 They’re doing something that ONLY they could do.

-We are looking for cheeky & playful series that can deliver some volume and work for shared family viewing.
+We like to take E4 cheeky & playful series that can deliver some volume and work for shared family viewing.

-We’ll also always look at dating and make-over, but ideas need a real & simple stand-out sell.
+We’ll always look at dating and make-over, but ideas need a real & simple stand-out sell.

 The Daytime and Features Team